 Executive Committee & Coordinating Center

-An Executive Committee that represents the Federal agency partners provides overall governance for the AHS.
+An Executive Committee that represents the Federal agency partners provides overall governance for the AHS, at present including representative from the National Cancer Institute (NCI), National Institute of Environment Health Sciences (NIEHS), and United States Environmental Protection Agency (EPA).
 The committee provides oversight to ensure the safety and privacy of study participants and maintain the integrity of the AHS protocol.
 The committee reviews and approves requests for data, add-on studies, and manuscripts prior to submission for publication, and serves as a liaison to outside investigators working with AHS data.

-Dr. Parks is the staff scientist for the AHS at NIEHS and a member of the Chronic Disease Epidemiology Group where she studies the how environmental factors affect the risk of autoimmune diseases.
-Her work also included biomarker studies, to study the natural history of autoimmunity.
-Dr. Parks earned her PhD from in 2001 PhD Epidemiology from the School of Public Health at University of North Carolina in Chapel Hill, after completing fellowships with the Epidemiology Branch and working at the National Institute for Occupational Safety and Health.
+Dr. Parks is the staff scientist for the AHS at NIEHS and a member of the Chronic Disease Epidemiology Group where she studies how environmental factors affect the risk of autoimmune diseases and infections.
+Her work also includes biomarker studies to investigate factors that may contribute to the development of autoantibodies as one mechanism on the path towards clinical disease.
+Dr. Parks earned her PhD in 2001 in Epidemiology from the School of Public Health at the University of North Carolina, Chapel Hill.
+She joined the AHS in 2016 after completing fellowships with the Epidemiology Branch at NIEHS and working at the National Institute for Occupational Safety and Health.

 Dr. Sandler is Chief of the Epidemiology Branch at NIEHS.
 In addition to her work on the Agricultural Health Study, she is Principal investigator of the Sister Study, a prospective study of 50,000 women at risk for breast cancer and the GuLF STUDY, a prospective study of potential health effects associated with oil spill clean-up following the Deepwater Horizon disaster in the Gulf of Mexico in 2010.
 She received a Ph.D. in epidemiology from The Johns Hopkins University School of Hygiene and Public Health and joined the NIEHS in 1979.